“When you are in your own lane, there is no traffic.” —Lucy Claire Dunbar, illustrator

 Where do you feel calm even when you are challenged while you are there?

 I had the opportunity to visit a local bookstore this past weekend and play Scrabble with a group of avid wordsmiths and experts of the game conceived in 1931.
-A game Queen Elizabeth II enjoyed playing (and coincidentally King Charles II was born in that same year in which the game was created), along with millions of people around the world.
+A game Queen Elizabeth II enjoyed playing (coincidentally the game received its trademark in the same year she gave birth to her first son, now King Charles III), as did and do millions of people around the world.

 The two hours flew by, and before I knew it, two games had been completed, a gentle, yet much-needed refresher of the rules had been absorbed (nope, Shannon, you cannot explore the Scrabble dictionary of usable words while playing 🙃), and upon reflection while driving home, I couldn’t recall a time in the recent past where I had lost complete track of time, never looked at my phone and had been able to just play with words without an expectation of doing anything productive with them.
 My definition of a good-time with fellow like-minded, kind and welcoming individuals.